 \end{theorem} \begin{remark} In the statement of Theorem \ref{thm:adaptive-epsilon}, $C_1=\poly(K,\log(NT))$ means $C_1=(K\log (NT))^{c}$ for some universal constant $c<\infty$.
 For notational simplicity we did not work out the exact constant $c$ in the expression of $C_1$. \end{remark}

 The complete proof of Theorem \ref{thm:adaptive-epsilon} as well as the proofs of technical lemmas are relegated to the supplementary material.
-Here we sketch key steps in the proof.

-The first step of our proof is the following lemma, which shows that for threads with larger $\hat\varepsilon_j$ values, the optimal assortment $S^*$ is never removed from their active item sets with high probability. \begin{lemma} With probability $1-O(\tau_0 NJ/T^2)$ it holds for all $\tau$ and $\hat\varepsilon_j\geq\varepsilon$ that $S^*\subseteq\mathcal A_j^{(\tau)}$. \end{lemma} Lemma \ref{lem:feasible-adaptive} is similar in spirit to the structural results established in Lemma \ref{lem:feasible} for Algorithm \ref{alg:active-elimination}, with the difference of being only applicable to threads $j$ with $\hat\varepsilon_j\geq\varepsilon$.
-For the other threads {with $\hat\varepsilon_j < \varepsilon$}, because their corresponding elimination rule being too aggressive due to under-estimation of the true parameter $\varepsilon$, it is not guaranteed that $S^*\subseteq\mathcal A_j^{(\tau+1)}$ holds, and their incurred regret will be upper bounded in other ways detailed later in this section.
+Here we sketch the key steps in the proof.
+The first step is the following lemma, which shows that for threads with $\hat\varepsilon_j\geq\varepsilon$, the optimal assortment $S^*$ is never removed from their active item sets with high probability. \begin{lemma} With probability $1-O(\tau_0 NJ/T^2)$ it holds for all $\tau$ and $\hat\varepsilon_j\geq\varepsilon$ that $S^*\subseteq\mathcal A_j^{(\tau)}$. \end{lemma} Lemma \ref{lem:feasible-adaptive} is similar in spirit to the structural results established in Lemma \ref{lem:feasible} for Algorithm \ref{alg:active-elimination}, but it is only applicable to thread $j$ with $\hat\varepsilon_j \geq \varepsilon$ The remaining threads, with $\hat\varepsilon_j < \varepsilon$ are too aggressive in their elimination strategy, so we cannot guarantee that $S^\star \subseteq \mathcal{A}_j^{(\tau+1)}$ for all $\tau$.
+We will see how to upper bound the regret from these threads later in this section.